21Gxme/git-commands/README.md

 ## Favorites

-- Rebasing a feature branch onto the latest changes from the main branch.
-This can help keep your feature branch up to date with the latest developments in the main branch.
+- This is a common task when working on a new feature or bug fix.
+It empowers developers to work collaboratively, and maintain a well-organized version history.
     ```
-    git rebase main
+    git checkout -b new-feature
     ```

 ---
 ## Resources